 How can that be?
 He’s held several high-paying marketing positions.
 He’s college educated in Marketing 101.
+And 301, for that matter.
 He’s gotta know this stuff.

 So I started doing some research online and I’ve found the problem: The internet!

 There’s more misinformation than information out there.
 More nonsense than common sense.
 Even some of the biggest gurus in the industry have posted conflicting information on the subject of marketing strategy.

 I ran across one article that listed “search engines” as a marketing strategy and that “long-term strategies such as giving away freebies will continue to pay off years down the road.”
 No wonder the guy’s confused.

 This isn’t just a matter of semantics, it’s negligence.
 Advice like that would never get past the editors of a trade publication for worm farmers, much less a brand-name business magazine.
 But you can find it on-line!

 In any case, the easiest way to clarify the difference between marketing strategy and tactics is to go to the source.
 I’m sorry if the war analogy doesn’t appeal to you, but that’s where these terms came from, some 3,000 years ago.

 Here’s how it breaks down: Goals first.
 Then strategy.
 Then tactics.